KwiecienKamil/KwiecienKamil/README.md

 **`Passionate Self-taught Developer😊`**

-I'm ambitous coder with addiction to improving.
-As a former footballer I'm moving to coding everything that I've learnt playing football.
+I have addiction for improving.Especially in the things that excite me, coding is one of those things As a former footballer I'm moving to coding everything that I've learnt playing football.<br>
-💖 Coding
+Right now I'm enjoying the journey and trying to get first IT job😃